 One idea I came up with to solve this would be to add a new set of object-level Mantra properties, which at render time would act similar to detail attributes (but with a different priority, probably higher).
 This would only require a small change to the materials (basically an extra parameter on the material that would tell it to, for example, pick up the base color from attribute X) but still work quite nicely with both in-memory and file procedural geometry.
 Render Optimization (Particles) - Rendering.
 PCPack : subsurface, ambient occlusion, etc - Rendering.
 Hi Simon, sibarrick, on Sep 25 2004, 04:54 AM, said: Ah thought it might be something like that, but I was also wondering whether he meant to remove the the inset =0; after testing and just forgot.

 Or maybe that you could reinstate the log function to get more accurate although slower results.
 Thanks for the explaination.
 Nah...
+I'd say your first guess is correct: he meant to take it out but forgot.
 On a slightly different note how do you cope with using displacement shaders and point cloud SS?
 Yup.
 Which takes you directly to the question about motion blur... here you'll have to do the old trick of blending between file reads.
 Cheers!
 Mario.
 Ptex workflow (Mudbox -Houdini) Details Techniques:ModellingUsed Software:Mudbox -HoudiniCompletion Time:5 hoursAds: This week I’ve started to working with Ptex and I thought that it would be a good idea to share my experiments.